RJamesJers/Predicting-Wages-using-R/README.md

-# Predictive ModellingAssignment 1 using R
+# Predictive Modelling Assignment 1 using R

 ### Key Aim of Project